arsduo/batch_api/readme.md

 reduce battery consumption while connected by making fewer, better-compressed requests.

-Generally, such interfaces fall into two categories:

-* a set of limited, specialized instructions, usually to manage resources
+There are two main approaches to writing batch APIs:

+* A limited, specialized batch endpoint (or endpoints), which usually handles updates and creates.
+DHH sketched out such a bulk update/create endpoint for Rails 3.2 [in a gist](https://gist.github.com/981520) last year.
-* a general-purpose API that can take any operation the main API can handle
+* A general-purpose RESTful API that can handle anything in your application, a la the Facebook Batch API.

+### Why this Approach?

-The second approach minimizes code duplication and complexity.
+The second approach, IMO, minimizes code duplication and complexity.
 Rather than have two systems that manage resources (or a more complicated one that can handle both batch and individual requests), we simply route requests as we always would.

-This approach has several benefits:
+This solution has several specific benefits:

-* Less complexity - non-batch endpoints don't need any extra code
+* Less complexity - non-batch endpoints don't need any extra code, which means less to maintain on your end.
-* Complete flexibility - as we add new features or endpoints to the API, they become immediately available via the Batch API.
+* Complete flexibility - as you add new features to your application, they become immediately and automatically available via the Batch API.
-* More RESTful - as individual operations are simply actions on RESTful resources, we preserve an important characteristic of the API.
+* More RESTful - as individual operations are simply actions on RESTful resources, you preserve an important characteristic of your API.

-As well as general benefits of using the Batch API:
+As well as the general benefits of all batch operations:

-* Parallelizable - in the future, we could run requests in parallel (if our Rails app is running in thread-safe mode), allowing clients to specify explicit dependencies between operations (or run all sequentially).
 * Reuse of state - user authentication, request stack processing, and similar processing only needs to be done once.
-* Better for clients - fewer requests, better compressibility, etc.
+* Better for clients - clients need to make fewer requests, as described above.
-(as described above)

-There are two main downsides to our implementation:

-* Rails dependency - we use only public Rails interfaces, but these could still change with major updates. (_Resolution:_ with good testing we can identify changes and update code as needed.)
+* Parallelizable - in the future, we could run requests in parallel (if our app is thread-safe).
+Clients would be able to explicitly specify dependencies between operations (or simply run all sequentially).
+This should make for some fun experimentation :)

+There's only one downside I can think of to this approach as opposed to a specialized endpoint:

-* Reduced ability to optimize cross-request - unlike a specialized API, each request will be treated in isolation, and so you couldn't minimize DB updates through more complicated SQL logic. (_Resolution:_ none, but the main pain point currently is at the HTTP connection layer, so we accept this.)
+* Reduced ability to optimize - unlike a specialized API endpoint, each request will be treated in isolation, which makes it harder to optimize the underlying database queries via more efficient (read: complicated) SQL logic.

-Once the Batch API is more developed, we'll spin it off into a gem, and possibly make it easy to create versions for Sinatra or other frameworks, if desired.
+  (Better identity maps would help with this, and since the main pain point this approach addresses is at the HTTP connection layer, I submit we can accept this.)

+## Implementation

+The Batch API is implemented as a Rack middleware.
+Here's how it works:

+First, if the request isn't a batch request (as defined by the endpoint and method in BatchApi.config), it gets processed normally by your app.

+If it is a batch request, we:
+* Read and validate the parameters for the request, constructing a representation of the operation.
+* Compile a customized Rack environment hash with the appropriate parameters, so that your app interprets the request as being for the appropriate action.
+  (This is requires a bit of extra processing for Rails.)
+* Send each request up the middleware stack as normal, collecting the results.
+  Errors are caught and recorded appropriately.
+* Send you back the results.

+## To Do

+The core of the Batch API is complete and solid, and so ready to go that it's in use at 6Wunderkinder already :P

+Here are some immediate tasks:

+* Test against additional frameworks (beyond Rails and Sinatra)
+* Write more usage docs / create a wiki.
+* Add additional features inspired by the Facebook API, such as the ability to surpress output for individual requests, etc.
+* Add RDoc to the spec task and ensure all methods are documented.
+* Research and implement parallelization and dependency management.
+* Implement a middleware stack to allow better customization of request/response handling.

+## Thanks

+To 6Wunderkinder, for all their support for this open-source project, and their general awesomeness.

+To Facebook, for providing inspiration and a great implementation in this and many other things.

+To [JT Archie](http://github.com/jtarchie) for his help and feedback.

+## Issues?
+Questions?
+Ideas?

+Open a ticket or send a pull request!